Coffee Trends14 min read Updated

 Climate Impact: The Uncomfortable Truth

-Some traditionally hot regions—like parts of Central America—are moving to higher altitudes to maintain optimal growing temperatures.
-Meanwhile, regions that were historically challenging (parts of East Africa, West Africa) are producing better beans because weather patterns have shifted slightly in their favor.
+Some traditionally reliable regions—like parts of Central America—are moving to higher altitudes to maintain optimal growing temperatures.
+Meanwhile, historically challenging regions in East and West Africa are producing better beans as weather patterns shift in their favor.
+Brazilian producers are investing in shade-grown systems and improved water management to maintain quality despite increasingly unpredictable rainfall.

 How to Navigate This Without Overthinking It